 Okay, let’s start with me acknowledging that I’m a heavy-flow person.
 It’s not too excessive, but a light period is something else.
 So you know, I get the usual package.
 My period means heavy bleeding, fatigue and cramps.
 Thankfully I’ve learnt how to handle all of these things after 8 years of menstruating.

 So today, I’m currently on day three of my period.
-That’s when things “normally” (what is a normal period?), seem to calm down again.
+That’s when things “normally” (what is a normal period anyway?) seem to calm down again.
 But this morning, my period decided to do quite the opposite.
 Instead of my period flow being lighter, my period flow decided to get heavier again.
-Plus, along came the cramps again.
+Plus, a horrifying comeback of period cramps.

-So here’s the story of how I made my period flow heavier (again)
+So here’s the story of how I accidentally made my period flow heavier (again)

 But are pineapples suitable period food?

-I probably should have read the full article, because actually, pineapples have quite a strong effect on your blood flow.
+I probably should have read the full article, because actually, pineapples have quite a strong effect on your period.
 In the sense of increasing your blood flow.
 A lot. #helloheavyflow

 Pineapples increase the production of red and white blood cells.
 Therefore they can lead to an increased blood flow and possibly a heavier period than you may normally have.

 (I sure was relieved I had my Ruby Cup, making heavy-flow days way more manageable as my cup holds 3x the capacity of what a super-tampon holds.
 That means even with a heavy period, I could go 8 hours without having to change it.)